cjohansen/courier/README.md

   - `:cache?` - If `true`, the response will be cached _if a ttl is specified_.
   - `:expires-at` - An epoch millis at which the response expires from the cache.

+### `(courier.http/cache-fn {:ttl :ttl-fn :cacheable?})`

+Returns a function that can be passed as `:cache-fn` to `courier.http/request`.
+Either set `:ttl` to a number of milliseconds to cache results, or set `:ttl` to a function that will return the number of milliseconds.
+If set, it will be passed a map of `:req` and `:res` to aid in the decision.

+If you only want to cache some request/response pairs, pass a function to `:cacheable?` which takes a map of `:req` and `:res` and returns `true` if the result is cacheable.

 ## Changelog

+### 2021.01.19

+Fix a bug where `POST` requests where not cached by default when `:cache-fn` was provided.

 ### 2020.12.12